Health Care Payment and Remittance Advice and Electronic Funds Transfer

 HHS has adopted two standards for EFT transactions:

-• CCD+Addenda, the NACHA Corporate Credit or Deposit Entry (CCD) with Addenda.
-For more information, see the Automated Clearinghouse (ACH) Network.
+• CCD+, otherwise known as the NACHA Corporate Credit or Deposit Entry (CCD) with Addenda.

-• Trace Number Segment (TRN) implementation specifications in the X12 835 TR3 for data content of the Addenda Record of the CCD+Addenda
+• X12 835 TR3 TRN Segment, for data content of the Addenda Record of the CCD+.

-Health plans are required to input the X12 835 TRN Segment into Field 3 of the Addenda Record of the CCD+Addenda.
-The TRN Segment in the Addenda Record of the CCD+Addenda should be the same as the TRN Segment in the associated ERA that describes the payment.
+Health plans are required to input the X12 835 TR3 TRN Segment into Field 3 of the Addenda Record of the CCD+.
+The TRN Segment in the Addenda Record of the CCD+ should match the TRN Segment in the associated ERA that describes the payment.
 Using the same TRN Segment helps to match the payment to the correct remittance advice, a process called re-association.

 Note: The EFT standards apply only to transmissions of data over the Automated Clearing House (ACH) Network—a processing and delivery system for EFT that uses nationwide telecommunications networks.